mcr/ipsecme-ikev2-sa-ts-payloads/draft-kampati-ipsecme-ikev2-sa-ts-payloads-opt.md

 --- abstract

-This document describes a method for reducing the size of the Internet Key Exchange version 2 (IKEv2) exchanges at time of rekeying IKE SAs and Child SAs by removing or making optional of SA & TS payloads.
-Reducing size of IKEv2 exchanges is desirable for low power consumption battery powered devices.
-It also helps to avoid IP fragmentation of IKEv2 messages.
+This document describes a method for reducing the size of the Internet Key Exchange version 2 (IKEv2) CREATE_CHILD_SA exchanges used for rekeying of the IKE or Child SA by replacing the SA and TS payloads with a Notify Message payload.
+Reducing size and complexity of IKEv2 exchanges is especially useful for low power consumption battery powered devices.

 --- middle

 # Introduction

-The Internet Key Exchange protocol version 2 (IKEv2) specified in [RFC7296] is used in the IP Security (IPSec) architecture for the purposes of Security Association (SA) parameters negotiation and authenticated key exchange.
-The protocol uses UDP as the transport for its messages, which size varies from less than one hundred bytes to several kilobytes.
+The Internet Key Exchange protocol version 2 (IKEv2) [RFC7296] is used to negotiate Security Association (SA) parameters for the IKE SA and  the Child SAs.
+Cryptographic key material for these SAs have a limited lifetime before it needs to be refreshed, a process referred to as "rekeying".
+IKEv2 uses the CREATE_CHILD_SA exchange to rekey either the IKE SA or the Child SAs.

-According to [RFC7296], the secret keys used by IKE/IPSec SAs should be used only for a limited amount of time and to protect a limited amount of data.
-When the lifetime of an SA expires or is about to expire, the peers can rekey the SA to reestablish a new SA to take the place of the old one.
+When rekeying, a full set of previously negotiated parameters are exchanged.
+However, most of these parameters will be the same, and some of these parameters MUST be the same.

-For security gateways/ePDG in 4G networks and cRAN/Cloud in 5G
+For example, the Traffic Selector (TS) negotiated for the new Child SA MUST cover the Traffic Selectors negotiated for the old Child SA.
-networks, they will support more than 100,000 IKE/IPSEC tunnels.
-So on an average, for every second there may be hundreds or thousands of IKE SAs and Child SAs that are rekeying.
-This takes huge amount of bandwidth, packet fragmentation and more processing resources.
-For these devices, these problems can be solved by introducing the solution described in this document.
+And in practically all cases, a new Child SA would not need to cover more Traffic Selectors.
+In the rare case where this would be needed, a new Child SA could be negotiated instead of the current Child SA being rekeyed.
+Similarly, IKEv2 states that the cryptographic parameters negotiated for rekeying SHOULD NOT be different.
+This means that the security properties of the IKE or Child SA in practise do not change during a typical rekey.

-This is also useful in Internet of Things (IoT) devices which utilizing lower power consumption technology.
-For these devices, reducing the length of IKE/Child SA rekeying messages can save the bandwidth consumption.
-At the same time, it can also save the computing processes by less payload are included.
+This document specifies a method to omit these parameters and replace them with a single Notify Message declaring that all these parameters are identical to the originally negotiated parameters.

-Most devices don’t prefer to change cryptographic suites frequently.
+For security gateways/ePDG in 4G networks or cRAN/Cloud gateways in 5G networks, gateways typically support more than 100,000 IKE/IPSec
-By taking this advantage the SA and TS payloads can be made optional at the time of rekeying IKE SAs and Child SAs.
-In such situation, only a new SPI value is needed to create the new IKE SA and Child SA.
+tunnels.
+At any point in time, there will be hundreds or thousands of IKE SAs and Child SAs that are being rekeyed.
+This takes a large amount of bandwidth and CPU power and any protocol simplification or bandwidth reducing would result in an significant resource saving.

-So a new Notify payload which contains the needed SPI value can be sent instead of the SA and TS payloads.
+For Internet of Things (IoT) devices which utilize low power consumption technology, reducing the size of rekey exchange reduces its power consumption, as sending bytes over the air is usually the most power consuming operation of such a device.
+Reducing the CPU operations required to verify the rekey exchanges parameters will also save power and extend the lifetime for these devices.

-In case of rekeying IKE SAs, the SA payloads can be optimized if there is no change of cryptographic suites.
-In case of rekeying Child SAs, the SA and TS payloads can be optimized if there is no change of cryptographic suites and ACL configuration.
+When using identical parameters during the IKE or Child SA rekey, the SA and TS payloads can be omitted.
+For an IKE SA rekey, instead of the (large) SA payload, only a Key Exchange (KE) payload and a new Notify Type payload with the new SPI is required.
+For a Child SA payload, instead of the SA or TS payloads, only an optional Nonce payload (when using PFS) and a new Notify Type payload with the new SPI is needed.
+This makes the rekey exchange packets much smaller and the peers do not need to verify that the SA or TS parameters are compatible with the old SA.

 # Conventions Used in This Document